Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals", and he believes this side is the strongest contender for the trophy | Goal.com Malaysia

 The Netherlands have never won the World Cup, despite reaching the final three times.

-Kluivert himself played in the 1998 tournament with a golden generation; the Dutch reached the semi-finals before losing on penalties to Brazil, with the former striker netting during that match.
+Kluivert himself played in the 1998 tournament with a golden generation; the Dutch reached the semi-finals before losing on penalties to Brazil, with the former striker netting in that match.

 Overall, he earned 79 caps, scoring 40 goals and providing seven assists.

+The Dutch national team reached the quarter-finals of the 2022 World Cup, but were narrowly eliminated by Argentina.
+Lionel Messi's side prevailed on penalties after a 2–2 draw through normal and extra time.

-Asked to name a favourite for the 2026 World Cup, the former Dutch star replied: "It's hard to pick just one, but between Argentina, France and Brazil, there are many strong sides… Nevertheless, I think France have a good chance."
+Asked who might win the 2026 World Cup, the former Dutch star replied: "It's hard to pick just one, but Argentina, France and Brazil are all strong.
+Still, I think France have a good chance."